OpenSmallworld/magik-vscode/README.md

         **Note:** Definitions should be refreshed using shortcut **Alt+M** (or vs_save_symbols()) after relocating products to update paths to source files.

 * Other:
-    * Load vscode_dev.magik in the .magik file in your home directory.
     * You can toggle between the editor and terminal using **Ctrl+'**
     * The module for the current Magik file can be loaded using the shortcut **Ctrl+Shift+F7**.<br>
     This will load (or reload) the module containing the file and adds products and loads prerequisite modules as necessary.<br>